Make a Decorative Winter Arrangement: Step-by-Step Guide

 Some clients have us decorate their indoor mantels and windowsills while others prefer we add holiday gaiety to their existing outdoor planters.

-The results are usually gorgeous and we receive compliment after compliment.
-But here’s a secret that I’m going to share with the readers of Gardener’s Path: These containers are super easy to put together yourself.
+But here’s a secret that I’m going to share with you readers: These containers are super easy to put together yourself.

 A wonderful design featuring lotus pods and assorted conifer cones.
+Photo by Matt Suwak.

 Better yet, they can cost you next to nothing.

-I put together a container that’s now on my front porch.
 Everything you see in it (and in the how-to you’ll find below) was cut from shrubs and trees in my own backyard, from my neighbor’s yard, or from a local park.
-The only items I purchased were the foam blocks used to hold everything in place.

 Hang onto your hats and get ready, because we’re going to get right into it… after a few words on safety and general advice.